vkumxr/FruitCutter---The-Classic-Fruit-Ninja-Reimagined/README.md

 ## 🙌 Acknowledgements

-Big thanks to:
+Sincere thanks to:
 - The Scratch team and community
-- The original developers of Fruit Ninja for the inspiration
+- The original developers of Fruit Ninja — Halfbrick Studios, with lead designer Luke Muscat, for the inspiration.

 ---